ballinloughdentalcare/ballinloughdentalcare/content/about.md

 years.
 She qualified from Cork University Dental Hospital and School in 1994.

-## Andrea Meehan
+## Naomh Royal

-![Andrea Meehan][jj]
+![Naomh Royal][jj]
-Andrea is from Little Island and has worked at the practice for the last ten years.
-She qualified from Cork University Dental Hospital and School in 1994.
+Naomh joined the practice in 2015 after training and working as a dental nurse in her hometown of Carrigaline for the previous four years.
+She graduated from Cork University Dental Hospital and School in 2015.

 ## Training and Expertise